GSA/digitalgov.gov/content/news/2020/02/2020-02-26-call-for-government-ux-summit.md

  - 10-minute presentations, where speakers can present short discussions or brief highlights
  - 45-minute presentations, where speakers can discuss case studies or share lessons learned with a project or method
  - 90-minute sessions, where speakers can provide more in-depth training on a UX method

+ Only government employees (at all levels of U.S. government) and contractors with U.S. government email addresses (with their agency’s approval) are all eligible to present.
+This is to ensure that the event supports government UX work.
+Speakers from outside DC can present remotely.

 {{< highlight >}}**Submissions are due by close of business on Friday, March 6**.{{< /highlight >}}

 For more information on requirements for submitting, please contact Jean Fox at [Fox.Jean@bls.gov](mailto:Fox.Jean@bls.gov).

-U.S. local, state, tribal, and federal government employees (all levels) and contractors with U.S. government email addresses (with their agency’s approval) are all eligible to present.
-Speakers from outside DC can present remotely.

 ---